xpyx/solita-academy-2021/README.md

     cd solitaFrontend && expo start -c

-This should start a the Expo server and open a window in your browser at `http://localhost:19002/`.
+This should start the Expo server and open a window in your browser at `http://localhost:19002/`.
 In this window:
 - switch `CONNECTION` to `Local`
 - select `Run on iOS simulator`